 We have seen that Intellectual Property describes the legal ownership of one's original ideas, and is applicable to all those engaged in creating, publishing, or distributing creative works.
 Owing to the growth of computer networks, and the digitisation of information, issues of copyright now affects society in new ways.

-This topic introduces basic IP concepts, including different forms of IP rights and their implementation, such as patents, copyright, trademarks, industrial designs, geographical indications, and trade secrets.
+This topic introduces basic IP concepts, including different forms of IP rights and their implementation, such as patents, copyright, trademarks, industrial designs, geographical indications, and trade secrets..
 You were also made aware of which items protected by copyright and which are not, and the role of IP in Open Educational Resources (OER) and Open Source Software.
 The topic ended by looking at aspects of IP in relation to academia, and the effect of Information and Communication Technologies (ICT) development on IP, and online publications.
 Generally, IP is a valuable (albeit intangible) asset within academia and business.
-Let us protect our own IP and IP of others, while remembering that simple procedures can be used without adding excessive bureaucracy.
+Let us protect our own IP and IP of others, while remembering that simple procedures can be used without adding excessive bureaucracy. procedures can be used without adding excessive bureaucracy.

-- 1. What is meant by Intellectual Property (IP) rights?
-Who is responsible for administration of Intellectual Property at your institution? - 2.
+(?
+1. 2.
+What is meant by Intellectual Property (IP) rights?
+Who is responsible for administration of Intellectual Property at your institution?
 What can I do to protect my academic work under copyright law?
-To what extent am I personally liable as a faculty member, student, or employee of a university for violating copyright law? - 3.
-Why do contemporary information systems technology and the internet pose challenges to the protection of Intellectual Property?
+To what extent am I personally liable as a faculty member, student, or employee of a university for violating copyright law?
+3.